 What is love?

-I went to a funeral of a patient yesterday, which is not something I do often.
+I went to the funeral of a patient recently.
 He was a good and kind man, who loved his family so much you could feel it when you were in their presence.
 Love is one of the beautiful things I am blessed to witness often; deep, powerful, committed, compassionate, delicious love.
 I find myself envious of it sometimes… and think, “I wish I had just a morsel of what they have.”

 Love is a beautiful thing, a gift for sure… I am thankful to witness this, and each time I find myself wanting to do “love” better.
 To not say the word as though it can easily fall off my tongue, but to instead, stop and pause, and set intention with it so much so, that the person I say it to feels it with every ounce of their being.

 What is love?
 It is as big as life, and even death.
 Love is the silk thread that binds us together, that holds us safely in its grip… it’s the place we go that we feel the safest and most secure… so that we can endure anything we must face… such as death.
 Love, is the forever hug…